Want to save time and make more money?

 - Removed the ‘Latest Tweets’ Twitter feed.
 I felt it was unnecessary and only served to take people away from my site.
 It also means the website will load faster as it has to download less resources.

-- Added a newsletter signup so people can sign up for my FREE Perfect Website Plan and latest graphic and web design articles via email, once they reach the bottom of the page.
+- Added a newsletter signup so people can sign up for my complementary Mobile-Friendly Website Checklist and web design articles via email, once they reach the bottom of the page.

 - Reduced and made the large amount of body text more concise so visitors are less likely to gloss over the home page information.
 Visitors can instead easily click though to more detailed information using the available links now, should they wish.

 - Made my latest work more of a feature.
 The full width section, larger image links and immediate impact will hopefully create a more positive initial impression and encourage click though to my portfolio.

 - Created a brief services and latest blog section to again encourage click through and allow visitors to quickly find what they’re looking for.

 - Broken the main text down into more easily digestible chunks and subsequently had to make the image of me bigger, arhh! (ps: I’m not really this moody in really life!
 I must find the time to get a better image).

 - Removed the description for each service I offer and replaced them with links.
 These now link through to individual pages for each service that provide a lot more extensive information should the visitor want or need it.

 - Added a submenu.